A Basic Religious Charity is a registered charity that has the charitable purpose of advancing religion, and that meets six specific criteria.

 - the Associations Incorporation Act 2005 of Norfolk Island.

 If the charity is a charitable trust, having a trustee registered under the Corporations Act (for example) does not prevent it (as a trust) from being a Basic Religious Charity.

 If a charity has received approval from the ACNC to report as part of a group for a particular reporting period, it is not a Basic Religious Charity for that reporting period.

 Charities must apply to the ACNC before they can report as part of a group.
 Read more information about group reporting.

-If a charity, as a whole, is endorsed as a Deductible Gift Recipient (DGR), it is not a Basic Religious Charity.
+If a charity, as a whole, is endorsed as a deductible gift recipient (DGR), it is not a Basic Religious Charity.

 However, if the charity is endorsed as a DGR in part for certain funds, institutions or authorities that it operates, it may be a Basic Religious Charity.
-In this case, the charity can only be a Basic Religious Charity if the total revenue from all of these funds, institutions and authorities is less than $250,000 for the particular reporting period.
+In this situation, the charity can only be a Basic Religious Charity if the total revenue from all of these funds, institutions and authorities is less than $250,000 for the particular reporting period.

 From March 17 2021, a charity that has been identified as being involved in the abuse of a person, either: